 Open Access Agreements

-- You are a staff member of the University of Graz
+- You must be a member of the university.

 - American Chemical Society (ACS)

 - Multidisciplinary Digital Publishing Institute MDPI

 - Proceedings of the National Academy of Sciences of the United States of America (PNAS)

 - Sponsoring Consortium for Open Access Publishing in Particle Physics (SCOAP3)